General purposes

 Element Requirement Description Format Example

-Focal point full name M Name of the focal point in charge of the reporting of the data to the IOTC Secretariat Plain text John Doe
+Liaison officer full name M Name of the liaison officer in charge of the compilation of the data Plain text John Doe

-Focal point email M Email address of the focal point in charge of the reporting of the data to the IOTC Secretariat Valid email address
+Liaison officer email M Email address of the liaison officer in charge of the compilation of the data Valid email address

-Organisation name M Name of the organisation in charge of the reporting of the data to the IOTC Secretariat Plain text National Institute of Fisheries
+Organisation name M Name of the organisation in charge of the compilation of the data Plain text National Institute of Fisheries

-Organisation email O Email address of the organisation in charge of the reporting of the data to the IOTC Secretariat Valid email address
+Organisation email O Email address of the organisation in charge of the compilation of the data Valid email address

 Finalisation date M Date of finalisation of the dataset ISO 8601 1996-03-27